-1.01 This section covers the identification, installation, and maintenance of the 88-type wiring blocks and 88-type connecting blocks for terminating inside wiring cables.
+- 1.01 This section covers the identification, installation, and maintenance of the 88-type wiring blocks and 88-type connecting blocks for terminating inside wiring cables.

-1.02 This section is reissued to:
+- 1.02 This section is reissued to:

+- Include information on the 88P-type patch cords

+- Replace the 788B1 tool (MD) with the 788B2

+- Replace the 788D3 tool (MD) with the 788D4

+- · Add new Fig. 9

+- · Add new Table B

+- Make minor text changes.

-- Add information on the 188B1 backboard, D impact tool, 788J1 impact tool, 788K1 lead retention tool, and the AT-8700 B key equipment test block - Show the 188A1 backboard and 788H1 impact tool rated MD - Show C test cord available in 4- or 8-foot length. - 1.03 The 88-type wiring and connecting blocks are compact connecting blocks designed for key telephone systems or similar installations.
+- 1.03 The 88-type wiring and connecting blocks are compact connecting blocks designed for key telephone systems or similar installations.
 They may be used at any indoor locations now employing the 66-type blocks and associated backboards.
 The wiring blocks are modular, with terminations in a 25-pair, even-count, color-code basis.
 They reduce wall space requirements, installation time, improve pair identification, and permit easy expansion of cross-connect fields.
-Cables are terminated on the wiring block index strip on a permanent basis; rearrangements and changes are made with cross-connect wire on the top side of the connecting blocks. - 1.04 Information for installing and wiring connecting blocks, using the 88-type connecting and wiring blocks in Outside Plant application, is not covered in this practice.
-Refer to Section 631-050-120. - 1.05 For information about protective devices used on special service circuits requiring Special Service Protection or Special Safeguarding Measures, refer to Section 460-110-100.
+Cables are terminated on the wiring block index strip on a permanent basis; rearrangements and changes are made with cross-connect wire on the top side of the connecting blocks.

+- 1.04 Information for installing and wiring connecting blocks, using the 88-type connecting and

-1.06 Information on key telephone systems, wiring methods for 88-type wiring blocks, and typical running cable arrangements for key system installations, will be found in Section 518-010-101.
+- wiring blocks in Outside Plant application, is not covered in this practice.
+Refer to Section 631-050-120. - 1.05 For information about protective devices used on special service circuits requiring Special Service Protection or Special Safeguarding Measures, refer to Section 460-110-100. - 1.06 Information on key telephone systems, wiring methods for 88-type wiring blocks, and typical running cable arrangements for key system installations, will be found in Section 518-010-101.